pikatchu/closedsource/book/0012-elias_place.md

 “So… she didn't tell you anything, huh?”

-Leo answered, “Tell me what?”
+Leo frowned.
+“Tell me what?”

 Elias didn't answer.